Co-founder and Partner

 A lot of my career has been focused on the automotive industry with clients such as Volvo, VW, Lynk & Co, Lotus.
 I’ve also done a lot of work for banking and finance, and global spirit brands.

-Many purposes are developed without any underlying commitment but a purpose is powerful only once it becomes the bridge between a company’s core belief and the core values of the people it serves.
+Many purposes are developed without any underlying commitment.
+But a purpose is powerful only once it becomes the bridge between a company’s core belief and the core values of the people it serves.
 This requires some deep digging to find something that is fundamental enough to build the bridge on.
-This takes time and spending a year to define a purpose and then work out its consequences is something many companies are not prepared to invest in.
+This takes time while spending a year to define a purpose and then work out its consequences is something many companies are not prepared to invest in.

 —I love working with people who want to change and who love to take on questions with potential to change things in a big way.
 We have many of those in Lynxeye and we are fortunate to have many such clients.

-I am very proud of the impact that our contribution to Volvo’s new positioning and consequential transformation of cars, design, communication had on their business.
-From 400.000 cars and alarming deficit to almost double the volume and very healthy margins, 10 years later behind a clear purpose.
-That is satisfying.
+I am very proud of the impact that our contribution to Volvo’s repositioning in 2010 and consequential transformation of cars, design, communication had on their business.
+From 400,000 cars and alarming deficit to almost double the volume and very healthy margins, 10 years later behind a clear purpose.